cinnetcrash/ont-monkeypox/README.md

 When using proovframe, it must be the last keyword in the folder name.

 ## Example
-This example contains two samples with ONT sequencing reads and Illumina reads for sample 2 only.
+This example contains one sample with ONT sequencing reads

-For sample 1, the assembly should be done with flye (including the default single round of polishing), followed by polishing the assembly with racon (twice), medaka, and eventually homopolish, which will use the E. coli genome in the file `references/Ecoli.faa`.
+For sample 1, the assembly should be done with flye (including the default single round of polishing), followed by polishing the assembly with racon (twice), medaka, and eventually homopolish, which will use the Monkeypox genome in the file `references/monkeypox.faa`.
 In another assembly, we also want to filter the ONT reads of sample 1 to only include the highest quality reads up to a total of 500Mb using Filtlong and apply the same assembly and polishing protocol.

-Sample 2 should be assembled by raven including two internal polishing rounds, followed by medaka and pilon polishing using the Illumina reads, and finally reference-based polishing with E. coli proteins using proovframe, which requires the file `references-protein/Ecoli.faa`.

 We therefore create the folders and files as follows:
 ```